-Digital marketing is an exciting and ever-evolving field that offers potential for growth.
-For those looking to level up to a more senior role, what career path makes the most sense?
+Digital marketing is an exciting and ever-evolving field that offers growth potential.
+What career path makes the most sense for those looking to level up to a more senior role?

-In this guide, we’ll share common digital marketing career paths and corresponding salaries.
-If you’re looking to dive into entry-level digital marketing career paths, check out this previous blog post.
+This guide will share common digital marketing career paths and corresponding salaries.
+If you want to dive into entry-level digital marketing career paths, check out this previous blog post.

 What are common mid-level digital marketing career paths?